slm-lang/slm/README.md

 # Slm

 Slm is a template language for js.
-Port of [Slim](http://slim-lang.com/).
+Port of [Slim](http://slim-lang.com/) but slimmer :)

 ## A little bit of history